gamesbook/protograf/docs/source/customised_shapes.rst

 Rectangle to be overwritten on specific sides by another type of line.

-The ``Borders`` property is specified by providing a set of values, which are comma-separated inside of round brackets, in the following order:
+The ``Borders`` property is specified by providing a set of values, which are comma-separated inside round brackets, in the following order:

 - direction - one of (n)orth, (s)outh, (e)ast or (w)est
 - width - the line thickness